Christian-Mar/pa-ella/README.md

 3. Firebase not connecting

-- Always restart dev server after changing the /env file
+- Always restart dev server after changing the .env file
 - For deploying environment variables need to be inserted in Vercel!

 4. _document.js link needs to be crossOrigin instead of crossorigin from google fonts

-##Problems
+5. Array of ingredients creates a document in firestore after each object that comes up in the array -> probably is this a problem of submitting on the form.
+So, onclick on the submit button instead of the submit on the form.
+And ..., in the component e.preventDefault() added to handleAddField.

-1. Profile image is loading but show up only after rerendering -> serversiderendering or add unique key as a prop
+6. Profile image is loading but show up only after rerendering -> forgot to 'await' the imageUpload in handleUpload in the ProfileImage component

+7. Array of ingredients do not stay in the form when you go back or forward in the form.
+Use session storage?
+Or, adjust the code? !!!!!!!!!!!!!!!!!
+TO DO

 ##Rendering